 LEGISLATION

+At least two US states will enact Right-to-Try or expanded access legislation explicitly naming ibogaine for veteran PTSD or TBI treatment before 2027-07-01.
 Texas and Florida have active veteran advocacy infrastructure, Republican governors receptive to veteran-framed legislation, and prior right-to-try precedent.
 State action is structurally faster than federal rescheduling.
 The Stanford ibogaine trial results published in 2024 provide the evidentiary